bitcrafty/Operations-Research/README.md

-# ETC.
+# Operations Research
-This repo contains some notes and stuff regarding data science..
+This repo contains some notes and stuff regarding operations research.
 <br>
 Look around and see if you can find anything useful for yourself...